 - To get Strength – Power Yoga

-Many of us agree that Yoga is beneficial in achieving all the list mentioned above of health benefits of Yoga.
-How exactly Yoga cures in ailments like PCOD, BP, Diabetes is still anecdotal.
+Many of us agree that Yoga is beneficial in achieving all the health benefits mentioned above.
+However, how exactly Yoga cures ailments like PCOD, BP, and Diabetes is still anecdotal.
 But as a Physiotherapist, I can argue about the benefits of Yoga in Curing Back Pain.

 Back pain is damn common

-Back Pain affects almost everyone nowadays due to urbanization and the digitalization of our lifestyle.
-Due to our modern lifestyle, we have been moving less and sitting more than ever before.
-In the past two years of COVID-related lockdowns, people’s mobility came to a standstill.
+Back pain affects almost everyone nowadays due to urbanization and the digitalization of our lifestyle.
+Due to our modern lifestyle, we have been moving less and sitting more than ever.
+In the past two years of COVID-related lockdowns, people’s mobility has reached a standstill.
 Nowadays, even the young population is not spared, and 50% of our back pain patients in our clinic are less than 30 years old.
 But just because it is common, it is not normal to get back pain.
 Normal is no back pain.

 Is Back Pain a Simple Problem?

 No, it isn’t simple.
 Back pain is complex, heterogeneous, and multifactorial.
 The back pain intensity, duration, and locality are hugely variable.
-It is only back pain for some; while some will feel in their buttock, some will get pain in their groin or hips, and some will feel both in their back and leg.
-And for a few people, it’s only leg pain originating from their back, and unfortunately, they don’t know it is from their back.
+It is only back pain for some; while some will feel it in their buttocks, some will get pain in their groin or hips, and some will feel it in their back and leg.
+And for a few people, it’s only leg pain originating from their back; unfortunately, they don’t know it is from their back.
 Even the symptoms can be either constant or intermittent.
 For some, it will be more in the morning when they wake up, and for some, it will be more at the end of the day.
-The nature of symptoms varies in that some will feel tight, some will feel pain, some will feel pulling, and some will feel spasms.
+Finally, the nature of symptoms varies in that some will feel tight, some will feel pain, some will feel pulling, and some will feel spasms.

 Back Pain is a Symptom, and Every Back pain must be Diagnosed

-Every patient must be diagnosed, categorized, sub-categorized based on their age, symptom presentations like locality, duration, and pain intensity.
+Every patient must be diagnosed, categorized, and sub-categorized based on age and symptom presentations like locality, duration, and pain intensity.

 So, the treatment for Back Pain must be specific directional exercises, with dos and don’ts, load management, and lifestyle modifications.
 It will work in a combination of the factors mentioned above.
 Unfortunately, Yoga would not consider such directional preference or classification system.
 Therefore, for every type of back pain, almost the same kind of Yoga will be prescribed.